Lumi-supercomputer/LUMI-training-materials/docs/4day-20240423/notes_2_07_LUMI_Software_Stacks.md

 architecture, two elements where everybody can easily see that if you change this, the container will not run.
 But there is in fact more: containers talk to other hardware too, and on an HPC system the first piece of hardware that comes to mind is the interconnect.
 And they use the kernel of the host and the kernel modules and drivers provided by that kernel.
 Those can be a problem.
-A container that is not build to support the SlingShot interconnect, may fall back to TCP sockets in MPI, completely killing scalability.
+A container that is not build to support the Slingshot interconnect, may fall back to TCP sockets in MPI, completely killing scalability.
 Containers that expect the knem kernel extension for good intra-node MPI performance may not run as efficiently as LUMI uses xpmem instead.